 Deals with 1) quantitative, physical and statistical based retrieval of land surface parameters by latest sensor technology relevant for monitoring applications and earth system modelling; and 2) improved institutional and volunteered in-situ quantitative and qualitative data collection and its analysis.

-Focuses on improved understanding of measured and modelled data by 1) spatio-temporal analysis such as deterministic and (geo)statistical prediction, time series analyses and error estimation; and 2) 2D- and 3D-visualisation strategies to communicate the results of such analyses.
+Focuses on improved understanding of measured and modelled data by 1) spatio-temporal analysis such as deterministic and (geo)statistical prediction, machine- and deep learning, time series analyses and error estimation; and 2) 2D- and 3D-visualisation strategies to communicate the results of such analyses.

 Deals with mapping and monitoring of the human impact on the Earth’s surface in terms of biodiversity, climate and social-economic processes.
 Research focuses on the development of novel approaches for the assessment of land dynamics on multiple scales, and the integration of earth observation data and products in interdisciplinary research, models and applications.